 3% on restaurants is pretty common, actually.
 And for us, I would prefer the Chase Sapphire reserve card because not only do you get 3x points, but then when you use them for travel through chase ultimate rewards, you get a 50% bonus.
 So you’re effectively getting four and a half percent.

 Having said all of that, the Verizon Visa’s combination of cash back is impressive.
 As you see, however, it’s only impressive if you are Verizon customer and use the rewards to buy products and services from Verizon.

 2% on Verizon Purchases

 Perhaps the best selling point of the cards is the 2% reward rate on Verizon purchases.
 In theory you won’t find a better deal because it’s a Verizon branded credit card.
-That said, you can earn 2.5% cash back from the Alliant Cashback Signature Visa.
-It’s a card I’ve carried for almost a year, and the cash back rewards are one of the best.
+That said, you can earn 2% cash back on other cards as well.

 In addition, you have to ask just how much you spend at Verizon?
 If it’s say $100 a month, this 2% reward rate is worth just 2 Verizon Dollars a month.
 And that brings us to my biggest concern with this card.